microsoft/entref-spring-boot/README.md

 ## Deploying to Production

 In the Quickstart sections above, we covered how to run this reference solution locally.
-In this next section, we'll discuss how to deploy the solution to Azure, to simulation a scalable production environment.
+In this next section, we'll discuss how to deploy the solution to Azure to simulate a scalable production environment.

 When running in a production environment, there are a number of required [Application Configuration](#application-configuration) values that must be defined.
 Please see the [Application Configuration](#application-configuration) section for more information.

-To Deploy a production instance of this service to Azure, we recommend reading the [infrastructure README.md](./infrastructure/README.md) file, which includes an easy deploy to Azure button.
+To deploy a production instance of this service to Azure, we recommend reading the [infrastructure README.md](./infrastructure/README.md) file, which features an easy deploy to Azure button.
 Please note that we also recommend the use of a Continuous Delivery pipeline to manage scalable deployments to Azure.
-A walkthrough is [in the works](https://github.com/Microsoft/containers-rest-cosmos-appservice-java/issues/24).
+A walk-through is [in the works](https://github.com/Microsoft/containers-rest-cosmos-appservice-java/issues/24).

 ## Application Configuration

 We use [Profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html) for configuration.
-Currently `development` and `production` are possible values for the `spring.profiles.active` property.
+Currently `development` and `production` are the two possible values for the `spring.profiles.active` property.
 By default, `development` is assumed.
-Note: `default` is technically it's own profile, that is the same as `development`.
-The following sections document the possible configuration values, as logically grouped sets.
+Note: `default` is technically it's own profile, which is the same as `development`.
+The following sections document the possible configuration values as logically grouped sets.

 ### Authentication